Dollar dips, risk appetite jumps as Americans head to the polls

-NEW YORK (Reuters) - The U.S. dollar dipped on Tuesday on stronger risk appetite as Americans headed to the polls and as investors increased bets that Democrat Joe Biden will win Tuesday’s U.S. presidential election and launch a large new stimulus package.
+NEW YORK (Reuters) - The U.S. dollar dipped on Tuesday on stronger risk appetite as investors positioned for the prospect that Democrat Joe Biden will win Tuesday’s U.S. presidential election and launch a large new stimulus package to boost the economy.

 Biden has led in national polls but President Donald Trump is close in enough swing states to piece together the 270 state-by-state Electoral College votes needed to hold the presidency, which he won in a surprise 2016 election result.